-- an oral comprehensive exam, administered jointly with the defense of the dissertation proposal;
+- An oral comprehensive exam, and the defense of the dissertation proposal;

-- a final oral exam, including defense of the final dissertation;
+- A final oral exam, including defense of the final dissertation;and

-- and submission of the final dissertation manuscript to Graduate Division.
+- Submission of the final dissertation manuscript to Graduate Division.

-Offered in late July or early August, this review course is optional for Ph.D. or M.A. students; attendance is strongly encouraged!
-The course provides a partial review of the mathematics that students encounter in ECON 606 and 607 during August and September of their first semester.
-No credit is given for this course.
-At present, there is no fee for UHM Economics students to enroll.
+Offered in late July or early August, the review sessions are optional for Ph.D. or M.A. students; attendance is highly encouraged!
+The review sessions provide a partial review of mathematics encountered by students in ECON 606 and 607 during August and September of their first semester.
+No credit is given for these sessions.
+There is no fee for UHM Economics students to enroll.
 Graduate students from other departments may attend on a space-available basis if they pay a fee.

 Ph.D. students must complete seven core courses with a grade of B- or better in each course.
 Normal progress requires completion of the core courses in the first three semesters of the student's enrollment.
 Three or four courses per semester constitute a full load for first- and second-year graduate students (two or three courses per semester for graduate assistants).
 If students have time for non-core courses during their first three semesters of enrollment, they may wish to undertake work in English as a second language; mathematics (e.g., calculus, differential equations, or linear algebra), statistics and probability theory; or graduate courses from other fields.
 Core courses are offered according to the following schedule.